Crokicurl

-Crokicurl is a Canadian winter sport invented by Liz Wreford and Leanne Muir of Public City Architecture in 2016 and first played in Winnipeg, Canada.
-The game is a large scale hybrid of curling and the board game Crokinole.
+Crokicurl is a Canadian winter sport invented by Liz Wreford and Leanne Muir of Public City Architecture in 2016 and first played in Winnipeg, Manitoba.
+The game is a large scale hybrid of curling and the board game crokinole.

-The related game of crokinole is a game in which the players take turn to flick small discs on a circular board, to score highest depending on where the disc lands on the board where the regions are marked with score.
+In the related game of crokinole, the players take turns flicking small discs on a circular board, to score highest depending on where the disc lands on the board, where the regions are marked with score.

 Play and rules

-In crokicurl, rocks are used instead of discs and its rocks are roughly the size of a curling stone.
-The game uses junior curling stones which are 25 lbs instead of 38 - 44 lbs for regular curling stones.
+In crokicurl, rocks are used instead of discs, and its rocks are roughly the size of a curling stone.
+The game uses junior curling stones which are 25 lb instead of 38 – 44 lb for regular curling stones.

-The game is played by teams consisting of two players, trying to score points by throwing the stones into the center of the ice where the circles are marked.
+The game is played by teams consisting of two players, trying to score points by throwing the stones into the centre of the ice where the circles are marked.
 The highest circle is marked with twenty points.